DAY 1 | 2 OCT 24 | ARRIVE IN KATHMANDU

-Arrive in Kathmandu, the bustling Nepalese capital, begin the Nepal private tour.
+Arrive in Kathmandu, the bustling Nepalese capital.
 The streets of Kathmandu reflect the turbulence the country has seen over the last decades.
-The Maoist rebellion, the deposition of the king and the abolishment of the kingdom, and finally, the devastating 2015 earthquake which left deep scars throughout the city.
+The Maoist rebellion, the deposition of the king, and the abolishment of the kingdom, and finally, the devastating 2015 earthquake which left deep scars throughout the city.
 However, a second look beyond the ongoing buzz typical to most big cities reveals the charm of a place that keeps some cards close to the chest.
 From the airport, drive to the hotel, and if time permits, take a first orientation tour around the old city center.

-Spend the entire day exploring those hidden gems the city closely guard.
+Spend the entire day exploring those hidden gems the city closely guards.
 Begin with a walk through Durbar Square, a cluster of temples, stupas, shrines, and the monarchs' historic seat.
 This mystical site epitomizes the religious and cultural life of the commoners.
 From here, take to Swayambhunath Stupa, a UNESCO World Heritage Site commonly known as the Monkey Temple for the troops of holy monkeys roaming the vast grounds of this iconic site.
 Drive out of town to Bhaktapur, a historical city with a medieval feel to it, known for its age-old tradition of mask making.
 These masks are used during elaborate mask dances performed here several times a year.
 Visit Bhaktapur and its historic sites before reverting to Kathmandu for a second night.

 DAYS 4 - 7 | 5-8 OCT 24 | TREK ALONG THE ANNAPURNA RANGE